-Structured Query Language, or SQL, is the bedrock for interacting with relational databases, and it's an indispensable skill for anyone venturing into data science.
+Structured Query Language, or SQL, is the foundation for interacting with relational databases, and it's an essential skill for anyone getting into data science.
 At its core, SQL is designed to communicate with databases, enabling you to perform various operations such as querying data, updating records, and even creating database structures.
-In this section, we aim to demystify SQL for beginners, equipping you with the foundational knowledge necessary to embark on your data science journey.
+In this section, we aim to explain SQL for beginners, giving you the basic knowledge needed to start in data science.

 Grasping Databases and Tables

-Before delving into SQL syntax, it's crucial to understand the structure of databases.
-Envision a database as a digital filing cabinet.
-Inside this cabinet are folders, which we refer to as tables.
+Before looking into SQL syntax, it's important to understand the structure of databases.
+Think of a database as a digital filing cabinet.
+Inside this cabinet are folders, which we call tables.
 Each table contains rows (records) and columns (fields), much like a spreadsheet.
 A table might represent a specific data entity, such as customers, orders, or products, with each row representing a single record and each column representing a data attribute.

 CREATE TABLE Customers (